jsricarde/jsnad-labs/ut/readme.md

 ```

 Recall that `async` functions always return promises.
 So we converted our previously callback-based faux-request API to an `async` function.
 We can then use `assert.reject` and `assert.doesNotReject` to test the success case and the error case.
 One caveat with these assertions is that they also return promises, so in the case of an assertion error a promise will reject with an `AssertionError` rather than `AssertionError` being thrown as an exception.

+## Jest

+A test framework environment may provide a module or modules, but it will also introduce implicit globals into the environment and requires another CLI tool to execute tests so that these implicit globals can be injected.
+For an example of a test framework environment we'll be looking at `jest`.